 This is one area where the rules can get tricky.
 An S Corp can pay for and deduct the cost of health insurance premiums for shareholders who own more than 2% of the company.
 However, the value of those premiums must be included as taxable income on the shareholder-employee’s W-2.
 While it might seem like you’re just moving money around, this structure allows you to deduct the expense at the business level, which can be a significant advantage.
 Getting the reporting right is crucial to stay compliant and avoid any issues.

-Explore Benefits of Employing Family Members
+The Tax Benefits of Hiring Family Members

 If your spouse or children are genuinely contributing to the business, you can hire them and pay them a fair wage for their work.
 The S Corp can deduct their salaries as a business expense, which reduces your company’s taxable income.
 For your children, this can be a great way to teach them about work and finances, and depending on their age and total income, their wages might be taxed at a very low rate or not at all.
 Just be sure the work is legitimate, you keep good records, and the pay is reasonable for the tasks performed.